ROASTED CORN SALSA — Fresh roasted corn, onions, peppers and spices come together in this flavorful salsa!

 You may have noticed that I’ve posted quite a few grilled corn recipes lately, like Grilled Corn with Basil Butter and Mexican Street Corn.
 This fresh Roasted Corn Salsa is the latest addition to my collection of corn recipes.

-About a month ago, my sweet neighbor Cassie took her family to pick corn at a local farm.
+I made this salsa a while back, when my sweet neighbor Cassie took her family to pick corn at a local farm.
 Let’s just say her kids make quick work of picking corn, so they had plenty to share with the neighborhood.

 I took 2 dozen ears–they even brought it to me shucked and ready to go!
 Seriously, how awesome is that?